Utsav173/expense-tracker/frontend/README.md

     ```

 3.  **Configure Environment Variables:**
-    Create a `.env.local` file in the `new-frontend` directory and set the following environment variable:
+    Create a `.env.local` file in the `frontend` directory and set the following environment variable:

     ```
     NEXT_PUBLIC_API_BASE_URL=http://localhost:1337 # Replace with your backend URL